HGVSnomenclature/VarNomen/_bg-material/glossary.md

     :   3'UTR = UTR 3' of the translation termination codon

 *   variant
-    :   a difference between the reference sequence and the sample sequence
+    :   a difference between a reference sequence and a sample sequence

+*   VNTR
+    :   Variable Number of Tandem Repeats, a nucleotide sequence consisting of units of a specific short sequence which is repeated in tandem copies and where the number of units is variable in the population.

+*	Watson strand
+	:	see minus (-) strand.